cp-algorithms/cp-algorithms/src/graph/strongly-connected-components.md

 - Case 2: the component $C'$ was reached first (i.e., $t_{\text{in}}[C] > t_{\text{in}}[C']$).
 In this case, depth first search visits some vertex $v \in C'$ at some moment during which all other vertices of the components $C$ and $C'$ are not visited yet.
 Since there is an edge from $C$ to $C'$ in the condensation graph, there cannot be an edge from $C'$ to $C$, by the acyclicity property.
 Hence, the `dfs` execution that is running from vertex $v$ will not reach any vertices of $C$.
 The vertices of $C$ will be visited by some `dfs` execution later, so indeed we have $t_\text{out}[C] > t_\text{out}[C']$.
 This completes the proof.

 The proved theorem is very important for finding strongly connected components.
-It means that any edge $C\rightarrow C'$ in the condensation graph goes from a component with a larger value of $t_\text{out}$ to a component with a smaller value.
+It means that any edge in the condensation graph goes from a component with a larger value of $t_\text{out}$ to a component with a smaller value.

 If we sort all vertices $v \in V$ in decreasing order of their exit time $t_\text{out}[v]$, then the first vertex $u$ will belong to the "root" strongly connected component, which has no incoming edges in the condensation graph.
 Now we want to run some type of search from this vertex $u$ so that it will visit all vertices in its strongly connected component, but not other vertices.
 Doing so, we can gradually find all strongly connected components: we remove all vertices belonging to the first found component, then we find the next remaining vertex with the largest value of $t_\text{out}$, and run this search from it, and so on.
 In the end, we will have found all strongly connected components.
 To find a search method that behaves like we want, we consider the following theorem: